mt-caret/discordsearch/README.md

 - bloated -> minimum permissions
 - Firefox & Chrome -> Chrome only (help needed here too!)

+## Additional Features

+- i18n support

+The only supported languages right now are English and Japanese, so PRs are welcome.

+- compatibility with IMEs

+Pressing the enter key to confirm conversions will not trigger searches!

 ## TODO

 - publish to Chrome Web Store